jlperona/gpa-converter/README.md

 All grade scale conversions are credited to [ForeignCredits](http://www.foreigncredits.com/Resources/Grade-Conversion/).
 The following grade scales have been implemented:

+* `Bangladesh`
+    * The most common grading scale in Bangladesh, the 100 point scale.
 * `China`
     * The most common grading scale in China, the 100 point scale.
 * `India 10`